Bobkong/MDM_Portfolio/README.md

 ### 5.1 Project Introduction

 Health Helper is my graduation project.
 As its name suggests, It provides health services.
-The user only needs to stand on the body fat scale provided by us, and the body fat scale will transmit the user's body data to the his/her mobile phone app through Bluetooth communication.
+The user only needs to stand on the body composition scale provided by us, and the body composition scale will send the user's body data to the his/her mobile phone app through Bluetooth communication.
 In addition, Health Helper has other main features, including health advice, latest health news, health forum, and instant messaging.
-In this project I was responsible for the development of the measurement and instant messaging features on the Android-end, and the whole back-end and database development.

 As shown in the following screenshot, various data of the human body are displayed, such as BMI value, body age, visceral fat grade, basal metabolism, fat rate, muscle rate, protein rate, skeletal muscle, etc.